 Health benefits.
 After malabsorptive/restrictive surgeries, like gastric bypass, the health benefits often appear quickly.
 For instance, your diabetes might improve dramatically or completely resolve.
 The same might be true of high blood pressure, arthritis, sleep apnea, high cholesterol, and other ailments.
 Improvements in health after adjustable banding procedures may be more gradual.
 You'll need to schedule regular checkups after surgery, so your doctor can keep a close eye on your health as you recover.

 Health risks.
 After the initial post-surgery risks have passed, you'll still need to watch out for complications.
 Again, the risks depend on the weight loss surgery you received.
 After gastric banding, the band itself may shift position or leak.
 Either of these problems will require more surgery to correct.

 Since surgeries like gastric bypass affect how you absorb food, these types of weight loss surgeries pose a special risk of nutritional deficiencies.
 They can also cause "dumping syndrome."
 This may result from eating sugary or high-carb foods.
-The result is food that moves too quickly out of the stomach, causing nausea, pain, weakness, and sweating.
+The result is food that moves too quickly out of the stomach, causing nausea, diarrhea, vomiting, pain, weakness, and sweating.
 Other ongoing problems may include constipation or diarrhea.
 Dietary changes can often help.